 Michael Sumner is a student at the University of South Carolina currently seeking a Bachelor of Arts degree in General English with a minor in History.
 Michael graduated with honors from the University of South Carolina Union with an associate of arts degree.
 Michael desires to pursue graduate studies in Literature or History.
 Michael’s area of expertise is mostly directed towards American Culture.
 Michael also enjoys studying the inspiration, impact and creative fiction.

-Dr. Mary Hjelm is a tenured Associate Professor of English with the Extended University in the University of South Carolina’s Regional Campuses system.
+Dr. Mary Hjelm is a tenured Associate Professor of English with the Extended University in the University of South Carolina’s Palmetto College.
 She teaches the required courses for the Bachelor of Liberal Studies degree and the Bachelor of Organizational Leadership degree through Palmetto Programs.
 Occasionally, she also teaches in her specialty of Shakespearean Drama and Early Modern Literature.
 She graduated with a BA in English from Brigham Young University, an MA in English from Northern Arizona University, and a PhD in English from Washington State University.

 Originally from Florida, Elisa Gonzalez moved to South Carolina with her family after her husband was stationed at Shaw AFB.
 She began attending USC Sumter in the spring of 2009 with an interest in studying English.
 She has received the Arts & Letters Outstanding Student Award, several USC Sumter scholarships, Spouse Club scholarships, and is a member of the South Carolina Golden Key International Honour Society.
 Elisa currently attends Washington State University and has been awarded a “pass with distinction” for the WSU Senior Writing Requirement.
 She is on track to graduate Magna Cum Laude in the Spring of 2012 with a degree in Literary Studies & is currently hoping to be accepted to the University of Washington School of Law for the Fall 2012 Semester.